 As your dog starts to get the hang of the process, you can increase the amount of time before clicking and treating.
 Your dog will start to get into the habit of staying quiet while chilling in his crate.

-If your dog seems completely overwhelmed and stressed, don’t lock him in the crate!
+If your dog seems completely overwhelmed, stressed, and won’t stop crying in the crate, don’t lock him in!
 The goal is always for your dog to want to be in the crate and to choose to be there.

 4. Time to Chill